 18. Other Expectations:

-Report burned – out lights to the Facilities Management Representative.
+Report burned – out lights to the Agency Representative.

 Leave only designated lights on.

-Turn in lost item(s) to Security or site’s monitor.
+Turn in lost item(s) to Security or Agency Representative.

 Check and maintain building security during and upon completion of work, locking all doors that are to be locked.

-When electrical service to a receptacle is interrupted due to overload by floor maintenance equipment, the problem receptacle must be reported immediately to security.
+When electrical service to a receptacle is interrupted due to overload by floor maintenance equipment, the problem receptacle must be reported immediately to Agency Representative.

 19. FLOOR PROCEDURES: Sweep, dust mop, remove residue from floor.
 Wet mop with proper cleaners.
 Hi-speed or scrub as required to remove black marks, let dry and apply proper coating as per manufacturer’s instructions.